TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 ### Common test errors and solutions

-1. **Error**: Encountered "java.net.ConnectException: Connection refused" when running some tests.
+1. **ERROR**: Encountered "java.net.ConnectException: Connection refused" when running some tests.

-  **Solution**: Ensure that your dev server is started prior to running those tests.
+  **SOLUTION**: Ensure that your dev server is started prior to running those tests.

-2. **Error**: Encountered "org.openqa.selenium.WebDriverException: Unable to bind to locking port 7054 within 45000 ms" when running tests with Browser.
+2. **ERROR**: Encountered "org.openqa.selenium.WebDriverException: Unable to bind to locking port 7054 within 45000 ms" when running tests with Browser.

-  **Solution**: Ensure compatible version of Firefox is installed as specified under Prerequisites.
+  **SOLUTION**: Ensure compatible version of Firefox is installed as specified under Prerequisites.

 3. **ERROR**: Tests fail randomly during dev server testing.